-Need something that's not available online?
+Can't get to the library to pick something up?
 Try Scan & Deliver.
 It's a free electronic document delivery service for the Harvard community.
+Submit a request and we'll scan a journal article or book chapter and deliver it to you via email.

 Scan & Deliver requests are placed through HOLLIS.
 If the item you're interested in is eligible, the Scan & Deliver link will appear in the item record.